LONG TERM CARE

-Please also review Hybrid Life Insurance for more information.
+Please also review the hybrid life insurance tab for more information.
 Studies show that the largest uninsured risk facing Americans today is the cost of providing for Long Term Care.
 People are now living longer, but not necessarily healthier lives.
 Conditions that would have caused death only 10-20 years ago can now be treated.
 You can spend a lifetime building an Estate and have it severely depleted just to provide care for a modest long term care stay, which could leave a surviving spouse in an awful financial situation.
-Studies show that Medicare, Medicaid and private donations pay only a fraction of the cost of Long Term Care.
+Studies show that Medicare, Medicaid, and private donations pay only a fraction of the cost of Long Term Care.
 It is ‘Private Wealth’ that is paying the majority of Long Term Care expenses.

 - Chances are greater than 50% that each of us will require extended care at home or in a nursing home

 - One in four people who live to age 65 will spend one year or more in a nursing home, and one in three will spend three months or more

 - The cost of nursing home care in the DC Metro area is about $100,000, or $300 per day

 - Approximately 48% of long-term care costs are paid for by individuals as out-of-pocket costs

 - Medicare only pays 8% of long-term care costs

 What is long-term care insurance?